arslanraza7/ar_core/README.md

 ## Features

 * Display live camera preview in a widget.
+* Custom Camera, Place anywhere on the Screen.
-* Choose Asset, Network or 3d objects.
+* Choose Asset, Network or 3d objects in png.
 * Drag, Resize, Rotate, Zoom in and out objects.
 * Add access to the image stream from Dart.